Unsupervised Domain Adaptation for Binary Classification with an Unobservable Source Subpopulation: Introduction

 To tackle this challenge, we develop a theoretical framework that accounts for the structured absence of a subpopulation, such as $(Y = 1, A = 1)$, in the source domain.
 Our key idea is to model how prediction in the target domain can still be recovered by relating it to the observable parts of the source and target data.
 Under a mild assumption that the distribution of features $X$ given $(Y, A)$ stays the same across domains, we derive closed-form expressions for making accurate predictions in the target domain.
 These expressions depend on the proportions of different subgroups in the target, which are unknown.
 To estimate them, we propose a practical method based on distribution matching that avoids modeling complex feature distributions directly.
 Specifically, we frame the problem as estimating finite-dimensional mixture proportions under structured conditional invariance, and propose a KL-divergence-based objective that can be optimized using only observable quantities.
 We also provide theoretical guarantees, showing that our approach yields statistically consistent estimates and deriving upper bounds on the prediction error of the resulting target-domain classifiers.
 Overall, our framework provides the first rigorous characterization of model adaptation under structured subpopulation absence, and enables robust domain adaptation in such a challenging scenario.

 We validate our approach through experiments on both synthetic and real-world datasets.
-We simulate domain adaptation scenarios where one subpopulation is systematically excluded from the source data and evaluate our method against baseline approaches that do not account for this missing group.
-Across a range of settings, our method consistently achieves higher accuracy and F1 scores, particularly on the subpopulation absent from the source.
+We simulate domain adaptation scenarios where one subpopulation is systematically excluded from the source data and evaluate our method against baseline approaches that do not account for this missing group properly.
+Across a range of settings, our method consistently achieves higher accuracy and F1 scores.
 These results highlight the practical value of explicitly modeling structured missingness and demonstrate that our approach leads to more reliable predictions in the target domain.
 To summarize, this paper makes the following novel contributions: \begin{itemize} \item We consider a new unsupervised domain adaptation setting where an entire label-background subpopulation is missing from the source domain, a scenario motivated by real-world data collection constraints.

 \item We develop a theoretical framework that enables accurate prediction in the target domain by estimating subpopulation proportions through distribution matching, and we provide rigorous guarantees and error bounds for our method.